Functional neurological symptom disorder: Treatment

-Physiotherapy with someone who understands functional disorders may be the initial treatment of choice for patients with motor symptoms such as weakness, gait (walking) disorder and movement disorders.
-Nielsen et al. have reviewed the medical literature on physiotherapy for functional motor disorders up to 2012 and concluded that the available studies, although limited, mainly report positive results.
+Physiotherapy with someone who understands functional disorders may be the initial treatment of choice for patients with motor symptoms such as weakness, gait (walking) disorders, and movement disorders.
+Nielsen et al. reviewed the medical literature on physiotherapy for functional motor disorders up to 2012 and concluded that, although limited, the available studies mainly report positive results.

 For many patients with FNSD, accessing treatment can be difficult.
-Availability of expertise is limited and they may feel that they are being dismissed or told "it's all in your head" especially if psychological input is part of the treatment plan.
+Availability of expertise is limited, and they may feel that they are being dismissed or told "it's all in your head," especially if psychological input is part of the treatment plan.
 Some medical professionals are uncomfortable explaining and treating patients with functional symptoms.
-Changes in the diagnostic criteria, increasing evidence, literature about how to make the diagnosis and how to explain it and changes in medical training is slowly changing this.
+Changes in diagnostic criteria, increasing evidence, literature on how to make the diagnosis and explain it, and changes in medical training are slowly changing this.

 Controversy

 Wessely and White have argued that FNSD may merely be an unexplained somatic symptom disorder.
 FNSD remains a stigmatized condition in the healthcare setting.